open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 ### Data formatting

-Data formatting operations are typed conversions performed on the data.
+Data formatting operations are type conversions performed on the data.

 |          Class          |                   Feature                    |
 | :---------------------: | :------------------------------------------: |